Omarnot2far/Rain_tommorow_predication/README.md

     - import pickle
     - from Flask import Flask,request,app,
       jasonify,url_for,reder_template
-- check the app it into postman
+- check the app it into postman and the push to github
+- create a web app where create a form at app.py